 Accommodation - Standard Motel

-Other species here possible to photograph that are not on your target lists include Woodchat Shrike, Northern Red Bishop, Pearl-spotted Owlet, Yellow-crowned Gonolek, Rose-ringed Parakeet, Black-billed Wood and Vinaceous Doves, Woolly-necked, Saddle-billed and Black Storks, Yellow-throated Leaflove and Red-headed Lovebird Forbes’s Plover, Red-cheeked Cordon-bleu, Scarlet-chested, Beautiful, Pigmy and Western Violet-backed Sunbirds, Lavender and Orange-cheeked Waxbills, Familiar Chat, White-fronted Black Chat, Chestnut-crowned Sparrow-Weaver, Red-headed Quelea, Red-billed, Bar-breasted and Black-bellied Firefinch, Fine-spotted, Grey, Golden-tailed and Brown-backed Woodpeckers, Violet-backed, Long-tailed Glossy, Bronze-tailed Glossy, Lesser Blue-eared and Greater-Blue-eared Starlings, African Grey and Northern Red-billed Hornbills, Double-spurred, White-throated and Ahanta Francolins, Senegal Eremomela, Pin-tailed, Exclamatory Paradise and Togo Paradise Whyda’s, Bush Petronia, Little, Heuglins Masked, Village and Red-headed Weavers, Melodious and Willow Warblers, Brubru, Thick-billed, Jakobins, African, Black and Great Spotted Cuckoos, Fork-tailed and Square-tailed Drongos, Northern Puffback, White-shouldered Black Tit, Red-faced, Rufous and the difficult Dort’s Cisticolas, Hadada Ibis and Wilsons Indigobird.
+Other species we might be able to photograph here include: Woodchat Shrike, Northern Red Bishop, Pearl-spotted Owlet, Yellow-crowned Gonolek, Rose-ringed Parakeet, Black-billed Wood and Vinaceous Doves, Woolly-necked, Saddle-billed and Black Storks, Yellow-throated Leaflove and Red-headed Lovebird, Forbes’s Plover, Red-cheeked Cordon-bleu, Sunbirds (Scarlet-chested, Beautiful, Pigmy and Western Violet-backed), Lavender and Orange-cheeked Waxbills, Familiar Chat, White-fronted Black Chat, Chestnut-crowned Sparrow-Weaver, Red-headed Quelea, Red-billed, Bar-breasted and Black-bellied Firefinches and Woodpeckers (Fine-spotted, Grey, Golden-tailed and Brown-backed).

 Accommodation - Standard Bolgatanga Hotel

-guesthouse for your final evening with us here in Ghana and reflect on another quality day of photography over a cold drink at the guesthouse restaurant.
+After two wonderful days, we return to the guesthouse for your final evening with us here in Ghana.
+This is a good time to reflect over a cold drink at the guesthouse restaurant.

 Some of the wildlife expected to see on this trip are: